temporalio/reference-app-orders-go/docs/technical-description.md

 rather than starting the Charge Workflow directly, is because we wanted the ability to run the Billing subsystem in a separate Namespace to illustrate a service managed by a different team.
-Temporal does not currently support cross-Namepace calls, and while the [Nexus project](https://github.com/temporalio/proposals/blob/master/nexus/problem-statements.md) will provide a solution for this in the future, this code demonstrates an approach that a developer can use in the meantime.
+Temporal does not currently support cross-Namespace calls, and while the [Nexus project](https://github.com/temporalio/proposals/blob/master/nexus/problem-statements.md) will provide a solution for this in the future, this code demonstrates an approach that a developer can use in the meantime.